 Ten seconds.
-I’ve been staring at her for ten seconds without blinking.
+I’ve been staring at her for ten seconds.

 “I might melt if you keep gazing.”